Second Breakfast Is Another Chance for a Great Start

 My body makes me cranky and absentminded if I forget to eat.
 (Who am I kidding?
 I NEVER forget to eat.
 Okay, almost never.
 But when I do, my body reminds me.)

 Usually, when I eat when my body is hungry, especially when I eat enjoyable and nutritious foods, I feel fine and ready to take on whatever comes next.
 I’m willing to bet that this works for almost anyone, including my family.

 The key for me is Second Breakfast.
 Since I get up so early, I have a small snacky breakfast, like a banana.
 But after I get home from walking the kids to school, I’m ravenous, so I have a real breakfast then.
 Or that’s also the best time to have a meeting or a get together with a friend.
 “Shall we meet for Second Breakfast?”
 I will ask, and it works well.
 By then, rush hour traffic is over and I’m suitably hungry, but I’ve had something to take the edge off so I don’t make unhealthy choices.

 On good days I remember to bring a portable snack with me in case something runs long and I might get hungry while out doing errands or waiting at a practice, or being stuck in traffic in Los Angeles.
 Which happens a lot!
 On the bad days, well, let’s just say I’ve identified lots of places where I can pull over and get myself something to tide me over!

-Compensation was provided by Kellogg’s via Glam Media.
+Compensation for this post was provided by Kellogg’s via Mode Media.
 The opinions expressed herein are those of the author and are not indicative of the opinions or positions of Kellogg’s.